Hassi34/COVID-19-chest-X-ray-image-classification/README.md

     </a>
 </p>

-Following are the major contents to follow, you can jump to any section:
+Following are the main contents to follow, you can jump to any section:

 >   -  [Introduction](#project-intro)<br>
 >   -  [Project Notebooks](https://github.com/Hassi34/COVID-19-chest-X-ray-image-classification/tree/notebooks)